Family Member Hero - People's Choice

 She said that Ted absolutely spoiled her, they were very simple people that just loved to be together.
 Every evening they would go out on the patio for "happy hour" and conversation.
 They were always very romantic and her single friends would say that they wanted a Ted of their own.
 Ted paid all the bills and Susan was able to take care of their many animals and take care of the house.

+St. Jude Family Caregiver Resource Center gave Susan a grant to have a Caregiver come stay with Ted so she could attend a series of family caregiving classes, with this grant she was referred to Senior Helpers.
 When I met Susan, she inspired me!
 Teds stroke happened a year ago and Susan is so positive about his recovery and always smiling and knowing things ARE going to get better.
 When I asked her how she stays so positive her response was "I am very lucky.
 I hear stories about stroke survivors being bitter, but Ted is not, he is a pleasure.
 And my animals help keep a smile on my face and keep me uplifted."

 Susan is currently trying to plan a surprise for Ted as he has been starting to get a little depressed about his recovery.
 He, of course, wants to be better now.
 Ted loves Laguna Beach, so she is going to try to take him on an outing to brighten his day and uplift his spirit.